 Citing Data in Publications

 Data from CEDA should be cited in any article or presentation making use of the data.
 A full citation, akin to academic papers, will be found on the dataset catalogue page.
-For more instruction on how to find this page please see " Finding data - the art of Data Discovery".

 A typical citation looks like this: